iuf/rulebook/README.md

 ### Gitinfo package
 If the build is failing because the gitinfo2 package cannot be found, copy the `gitinfo2.sty` from `dependencies` into the `src` directory.

+## Translations

+The translation build uses po4a to extract strings from LaTeX, Transifex to manage translated PO files, and latexmk to build translated PDFs.

+See [docs/translations.md](docs/translations.md) for the current workflow, including where POT/PO files are generated and how translated rulebooks are built.

+For local macOS dependency setup, see [docs/macos-setup.md](docs/macos-setup.md).